dkrajzew/db2qthelp/docs/usage.md

 [DocBook](https://docbook.org/) is an XML-based document format that focusses on structure and semantics.
 [DocBook](https://docbook.org/)'s book template is very appropriate for writing user documentation files.
 You may convert them into HTML files or PDFs using open (free) tools like [xsltproc](https://gitlab.gnome.org/GNOME/libxslt) and / [Apache FOP](https://xmlgraphics.apache.org/fop/).

-Now, when building Qt applications, what about reusing your user documentation for the applications' help pages?
+Now, when building Qt applications, what about reusing your user documentation for the applications&#39; help pages?
 This is what **db2qthelp** does.

 ## Prerequisites